Introduction to Midlife Relationships

 The most common midlife relationship trap is simply that people force their relationship to stay as it was and not change over time.
 A person can force a relationship in many different manners.
 Forcing a relationship to meet an ideal can blind a person from seeing what they need in their actual relationship or that a current relationship is shifting.

 In midlife transformation, people shift their focus for what they look for in midlife relationships.
-If when younger a person looks hard to find the best partner for children strangely during midlife transformation a person flips around to seek a partner more based on their own needs relative to their current crisis.
-Another angle to consider: If a person when younger doesn’t feel they had a soulmate, then ironically during midlife transformation looking for soulmates will all of the sudden take on a new importance.
-So many very different patterns come out of Midlife Crisis in how people hold and look for partners.
+While a younger a person might look hard to find a person to have a family with, they later in midlife crisis flip around to seek a partner more about passion or other measures.
+Another angle to consider: If a person when younger doesn’t feel they had a soulmate, then ironically during midlife transformation looking for soulmates will all of the sudden take on new importance.
+So many very different patterns come out of a midlife crisis in how people hold and look for partners.

 Midlife Relationships and Judgement

-Part of the full definition of soul mate is to stay a soulmate even after midlife crisis and change.
-If you think your partner is a soulmate within midlife crisis: then you will need an almost inhumanly deep patience at this point to discover over a two year period of change, if they’re your soul-mate.
+You will discover that the full definition of soul mate is to survive the testing of midlife crisis and change.
+If you feel your partner is a soulmate going into a midlife crisis: then you will still need inhumanly deep patience, over two years of change, to discover if they’re your soulmate.
 Not everyone has the endurance to make it through such a test.